We do not often have *a storm*

 incontinence, your quaking chicken

 heart; pray for that.
-I turn and leave a hollow
+I tum and leave a hollow

 in the bed where once